The model theory of the curve graph: Background

 \subsubsection{Quantifier elimination}

-Let $T$ be an $\mL$--theory and let $x$ be a multi--variable.
+Let $T$ be a $\mL$--theory and let $x$ be a multi--variable.
 We say that formulae $\phi(x)$ and $\psi(x)$ are \emph{equivalent modulo $T$} if

 \begin{definition}[Quantifier elimination] A theory $T$ has \emph{quantifier elimination} if every $\mL$--formula in the theory is equivalent modulo $T$ to a quantifier--free formula.
 A theory $T$ has \emph{relative quantifier elimination} with respect to a class of formulae $\mathcal{F}$ if every $\mL$--formula in the theory is equivalent modulo $T$ to a quantifier free formula which allows elements of $\mathcal{F}$ as predicates. \end{definition} In our context, we will discuss \emph{quantifier elimination with respect to $\exists$--formulae}, in which case we simply mean that a given first order formula will be equivalent modulo $T$ to a Boolean combination of $\exists$--formulae.
-Here, $\exists$--formulae are predicates which allow quantifiers but do not admit nested alternations between existential and universal quantifiers.
+Here, $\exists$--formulae are formulae consisting of a quantifier-free part under the scope of a single block of existential quantifiers.

 One can always expand a given language $\mL$ by adding predicates which were definable in $\mL$, and this expansion does not affect the absolute model theory of $\mL$--structures since it only depends on the class of definable sets.
 Note that any theory can thus be embedded into one which has quantifier elimination at the expense of enlarging the language.